The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Related work

 A heuristics-based methodology for analyzing FBAS instances was previously proposed in \cite{kim2019stellar_secure}, focusing on the identification of central nodes and threats to FBAS liveness.
 We propose a novel analysis approach that is not heuristics-based and hence yields precise insights, based on a solid theoretic foundation.
 As in \cite{kim2019stellar_secure}, we apply our methodology to snapshots of the live Stellar network (cf. \cref{app:stellar_example}).

 Bracciali et al.~\cite{bracciali2021decentralization} explore fundamental bounds on the decentrality in open quorum systems.
 One of their central arguments with regards to the FBAS paradigm is that quorum intersection, a crucial requirement to guaranteeing safety in protocols like SCP, is computationally intractable to determine and maintain, necessitating centralization if safety is a requirement.
 The NP-hardness of determining quorum intersection was previously also proven by Lachowski~\cite{lachowski2019complexity}, together, however, with practical algorithms for nevertheless determining safety-critical properties of non-trivial FBASs.
-We develop new algorithms that incorporate the possibility that some nodes may fail, enumerating \emph{minimal blocking set} and \emph{minimal splitting sets}.
-We evaluate their performance for different FBAS sizes, providing insights about the computational limitations that are relevant in practice.
+We develop new algorithms that incorporate the possibility that some nodes may fail, enumerating \emph{minimal blocking sets} and \emph{minimal splitting sets}.
+We evaluate their performance for different FBAS sizes, providing insights into the computational limitations that are relevant in practice.
 While, based on our analysis approach and its application to specific FBASs, we can confirm that nodes of higher influence (\emph{top tier} nodes according to our choice of words) naturally emerge, we argue that it is not only the existence and size of such a group that determines \enquote{centralization} but also the fluidity of that group's membership (which we explicitly investigate).

-An alternative analysis methodology and software framework, also using algorithms from \cite{lachowski2019complexity}, has recently been presented in \cite{gaul2019mathematical}.
+An alternative analysis methodology and software framework has recently been presented in \cite{gaul2019mathematical}.
 Among other things, the authors provide algorithms for determining the consequences of specific sets of nodes becoming faulty, whereas we propose and implement approaches for identifying \emph{all} minimal sets of nodes that need to become faulty for an FBAS to lose safety and liveness guarantees.